ashaduri/gsmartcontrol/docs/troubleshooting.md

 The main reasons for this are:
   - We can't support drives which don't work with smartmontools.
-  This affects drives which don't support SMART or don't export SMART data correctly (e.g. some USB enclosures, RAIDs, etc...).
+  This affects drives which don't support SMART or don't export SMART data correctly (e.g. some USB enclosures, RAIDs, etc.).
   - Smartctl's output for SCSI drives is completely different compared to ATA.
   Also, SCSI drives are rarely found in desktop systems and the servers rarely have X11 / Gtkmm running, so this is a low priority task.